polzbit/Gyro_Mouse/README.md

 ## Getting Started

-First power on the arduino system, then run **`mouse_server.py`** after bluetooth scan the terminal will prompt the user to choose bluetooth COM port from a list. input the right COM and the server will start receiving data from the arduino.
+First power on the arduino system, pair windows with bluetooth device. then run **`mouse_server.py`** after bluetooth scan the terminal will prompt the user to choose bluetooth COM port from a list. input the right COM and the server will start receiving data from the arduino.

 ### Prerequisites